Class Information: 2025

 3. General information and/or pages of links to relevant sites

-4. Unix tutorials (if using MacOS, Linux or Windows+Cygwin)
+4. Unix tutorials (if using MacOS, Linux, Windows+Cygwin or WSL)

 Provisional schedule (including exercises)